Nahruz01/React_CSS_Pro/README.md

 This project is developed as part of a university Final Year Project.
 Features are implemented incrementally and reflect academic scope.

-This repository is only for the frontend aspect of I-Pantun, the backend repository can be found in this same profile.
+This repository contains the frontend implementation of I-Pantun.
-- This repository are created with the help of AI, and any semblence of the original code is now indistinguishible
+The backend implementation is available in a separate repository on this profile.

 ##########